rodridu/Finetune-LLMs/README.md

 1. `Finetune_ChatGPT.ipynb`: Notebook for fine-tuning ChatGPT 3.5-turbo on the self-labelled sentiment dataset.

 2. `Finetune_RoBERTa.ipynb`: Notebook for fine-tuning the RoBERTa model on the same dataset.

+2. `Finetune_FinBERT.ipynb`: Notebook for fine-tuning the pretrained FinBert model on the same dataset.

 Each notebook is self-contained and includes: